Camp Volunteers

 What COVID-19 precautions occur at camp?

-COVID-19 vaccinations are strongly recommended, but not required to attend 2023 summer camp programs.
-Precautions, masking, and testing requirements are decided and communicated prior to each different camp session.
+COVID-19 vaccinations are strongly recommended, but not required to volunteer at camp.
+Precautions and testing requirements are decided and communicated prior to each different camp session.

 Is there travel support available to volunteers traveling from out of town?